Biting Fly Lure

 The Biting Insect Lure contains 1-octen-3-ol, a chemical which has been proven to attract biting flies.
 The active and inert ingredients are embedded in wax and sealed inside plastic.
 Once the sealed pouch it comes in is opened, the lure’s attractant is released slowly through small holes in the plastic.
 The lure has undergone bite tests and these tests have shown that children and pets cannot bite through it.
 The lure is expected to last 30 to 60 days depending on ambient temperatures.
 Unopened and stored in a cool interior location, the lure has an expected shelf life of two years.

 Bite-Lite has registered this federally regulated lure in 19 states in 2018.
 These states were chosen based on the top H-Trap sales Bite-Lite had last year.
-Buyers in the following states can purchase our new biting fly lure: Colorado, Connecticut, Georgia, Kentucky, Louisiana, Massachusetts, Michigan, Minnesota, Missouri, New York, New Hampshire, North Carolina, Pennsylvania, Florida, Indiana, Maryland, New Jersey and Tennessee.
-(Ohio’s registration is pending.)
+Buyers in the following states can purchase our new biting fly lure: Colorado, Connecticut, Georgia, Kentucky, Louisiana, Massachusetts, Michigan, Minnesota, Missouri, New York, New Hampshire, North Carolina, Ohio, Pennsylvania, Florida, Indiana, Maryland, New Jersey and Tennessee.

 Horse flies are important pests of pastured livestock and companion animals.
 Controlling these pests can be very difficult and costly.
 Adult horse fly females consume blood daily and can inflict severely painful bites and wounds on an animal.
 Traps are important for managing fly populations.
 The use of attractive chemical lures such as the Bite-Lite® Biting Insect lure can increase the trap collection.

 Wellfleet, MA Testing